-If you are already a student at QMUL, and you need ATAS clearance, you must obtain the ATAS certificate before requesting a CAS.
-See the section 'Apply for an ATAS certificate'.
+If you need ATAS clearance, you must obtain the ATAS certificate before requesting a CAS.

-A CAS (Confirmation of Acceptance for Studies) is a record that QMUL creates about you and your programme of full-time studies on a secure Home Office database.
+A CAS (Confirmation of Acceptance for Studies) is a record that QMUL creates about you and your programme studies on a secure Home Office database.
 It is not a paper document.

-If QMUL can sponsor you under Tier 4, the university will create a CAS.
-They will email you the reference number and a copy of all the information they have provided to the Home Office.
-You need both the number and the information to complete your Tier 4 application form.
+If QMUL can sponsor you under the Student Route, the university will create a CAS.
+They will email you the reference number and details of all the information QMUL have provided to the Home Office.
+You need both the number and the information to complete your Student application form.

-*IMPORTANT* The earliest you can apply for your visa is 3 months before the start date of your course.
+*IMPORTANT* The earliest you can apply for your visa is 3 months before the start date of your course if you are applying from inside the UK, or 6 months before the start date of your course if you are outside the UK.
 If you are in the UK, the date of application is the date that you submit your application online.
 If you are overseas, the date of application will be the date that your application fee is paid.

 A CAS issued for a continuing programme will be issued up to 6 months before the start of the new part of the programme.

-The CAS can be used in your Tier 4 application, unless:
+The CAS can be used in your Student immigration application, unless:

-- you have already used it in a Tier 4 application that was granted or refused; or
+- you have already used it in an application that was granted or refused; or

 - it was issued more than six months ago; or